digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/download/cnqs-installation.rst

 Introduction
 ============

-The Quickstart is designed to help teams become familiar with CN application development by providing scaffolding to kickstart development.
+The Quickstart application helps you and your team become familiar with CN application development by providing scaffolding to kickstart development.
-The Quickstart application is intended to be incrementally extended by you to meet your specific business needs.
+The Quickstart application is intended to be extended to meet your business needs.
-Once you are familiar with the Quickstart, please review the technology choices and the application design to determine what changes are needed - technology and design decisions are ultimately up to you.
+Once you are familiar with the Quickstart, review the technology choices and application design to determine what changes are needed.
+Technology and design decisions are ultimately up to you.

 Overview
 ========